Letter 13: The Flailing Child Within

 I woke up this morning with a sinking feeling in my stomach and a strange sensation in my body.
 Lying in bed, I listened deeply, remaining still as I scanned my body and mind.

-I know that when I truly listen, my feelings and sensations reveal discomfort, fears, concerns—signals, in other words, demanding my attention.
-That’s why I call them "the informants."
-As I discussed in a previous letter, The Informants Within, our feelings carry vital information, essential for survival, alerting us to tune into our body’s cues so that we can stay healthy, safe, and aligned with our true nature.
+I have learned that when I truly listen, my feelings and sensations reveal discomfort, fears, concerns—signals, each one demanding my attention.
+That’s why I call them “the informants.”
+As I discussed in a previous letter, The Informants Within, our feelings carry vital information.
+They are essential to our survival, alerting us to tune into our bodies’ cues so that we can stay healthy, safe, and aligned with our true nature.

 As I continued to tune into the energy in my body, my thoughts turned to Jennifer.

-Like a seed planted in a rocky soil, Jennifer was born into an environment where she had to struggle to receive the nourishment she needed to survive.
+Like a seed planted in rocky soil, Jennifer was born into an environment where she had to struggle to receive the emotional and relational nourishment she needed to survive.
 Children, like other organisms, adapt to fit into their ecosystem.
 Jennifer was no exception.
-Born to a mother who dictated her every thought, action and emotions, Jennifer quickly learned that her safety depended on obedience.
-She became hyper-aware of her mother’s moods, learning to suppress her own needs and wants to accommodate her mother’s demands.
-At a very young age, she had internalized that the only way she could survive was by conforming and being a ‘good’ girl.
+Born to a mother who dictated her every thought, action, and emotion, Jennifer learned early that her safety depended on obedience.
+She became hyper-aware of her mother’s moods, suppressing her own needs and maintaining connection.
+At a very young age, she had internalized that the only way she could survive was by conforming and being a good girl.

-Jennifer, for her survival, had no choice but to adapt to her childhood environment.
-But, due to the brain’s conservation of energy, these behavioral patterns became ingrained in her.
-As an adult, the same fears of rejection, abandonment, or confrontation continue to show up in relationships, work, and her personal aspirations.
+Jennifer had no choice but to adapt.
+And because the brain conserves energy, these behavioral patterns became ingrained in her.
+What once protected her now follows her into adulthood.
+The same fears of rejection, abandonment, or confrontation continue to show up in her relationships, work, and personal aspirations.

 She did not adapt to thrive—she adapted to disappear.

 I have been working with Jennifer for a few years now.
-Ironically, my concern for her this morning was due in part to her recent breakthroughs.
+Ironically, my concern for her this morning was due to her recent breakthroughs.
 She is making great progress and has recently come to the realization that she doesn’t know who she is or what she wants.
-She is now beginning to recognize her constant need to please others and how she has allowed their perception of her to define who she is.
-I need to help her move slowly and give her extra support to help reinforce her new level of awareness.
-It’s a pivotal moment.
+She is now beginning to see her deep need to please others and how she has allowed their perception of her to define who she is.
+This is a critical moment.
+I need to help her move slowly and give her extra support to help reinforce this new level of awareness.

-I need to emphasize that many of the issues that Jennifer presented me with when we first met—insecurity, fear of rejection, seeking external validation and disconnection from her values and true self, are not unique.
-In my decades of practice, I have seen this pattern repeatedly emerge in most people across all walks of life.
-No matter how educated, accomplished, or financially successful my clients were, it didn’t take long for them to reveal their underlying fears—fears of rejection, abandonment, and being exposed as a fraud.
-Beneath their achievements, many lacked a true connection to themselves: to what they genuinely valued, what motivated their actions, and a deeper sense of purpose or meaning in their lives.
+I need to emphasize that many of the issues Jennifer presented with when we first met—insecurity, fear of rejection, seeking external validation, and disconnection from her values and true self—are not unique.
+In decades of practice, I have seen this pattern repeatedly across all walks of life.
+No matter how accomplished or financially successful my clients were, it didn’t take long for them to reveal their underlying fears—fears of rejection, abandonment, and being exposed as a fraud.
+Beneath their achievements, many lacked a true connection to themselves: to what they valued or what gave their life meaning.

-Deep within most adults of my time lives a tender, bewildered child—constantly seeking validation and acceptance from the world around them.
+Deep within most adults of my time lives a tender, confused child—constantly seeking validation and reassurance from the world around them.
+This arises because any loss of attachment is experienced as an existential threat.
+This isn’t just a metaphor; it’s biological.2 Disconnection doesn’t just hurt; it registers in the nervous system as danger.

-Over the next few letters, I will systematically explore why these frightened little children still live within us, how they control our emotional and social lives and why our adult selves have been unable to overcome their power.
-I will endeavor to make this intricate and complex process as tangible and relatable as possible.
+Over the next few letters, I will systematically explore why these frightened little children still live within us, how they control our emotional and social lives, and why our adult selves have been unable to overcome their power.

 I will begin by introducing three psychological structures that form a kind of psychic scaffolding as we grow from early childhood into adulthood: the Flailing Child, the Liminal Space, and the Fraudulent Adult.

 Evolutionarily speaking, childhood is an extremely vulnerable time.
-Children are biologically primed to perceive potential danger to themselves in any experience that carries with it a twinge of pain or shock.1 To a young child a scraped knee or a moment of emotional rejection can feel equally threatening, each carrying the possibility of disconnection, harm, or abandonment.2
+Children are biologically primed to perceive potential danger to themselves in any experience that carries with it a twinge of pain or shock.3 To a young child, a scraped knee or a moment of emotional rejection can feel equally threatening, each carrying the possibility of loss of connection.4

-By instinctively moving away from pain and toward safety and comfort, we are driven to rapidly discover how to adapt and belong to our physical and social environments through curiosity, play and wonder.
+By instinctively moving away from pain and toward safety and comfort, we are driven to rapidly discover how to adapt and belong through curiosity, play, and exploration.

 Cognitively, infants and toddlers have very limited capacities to interpret the world.
-They mostly learn through observation and direct bodily experiences.
-At this stage, they are capable of understanding relatively few abstract words adults commonly use.4 For example, phrases like “it is time to leave,” or “Mom is going on a trip for work and will be back later,” hold little meaning for them.
-They have no real sense of time and little ability to understand cause and effect, giving them little to no comprehension of the connections between events.
+They mostly learn through direct bodily experiences.
+At this stage, they are capable of understanding relatively few abstract words adults commonly use.6 For example, phrases like “it is time to leave,” or “Mom is going on a trip for work and will be back later,” hold little meaning for them.
+They have no real sense of time or cause and effect; these words cannot assuage their fears.

 Psychologically, a child’s capacity to understand others’ minds develops gradually.
-Children begin understanding that others have different visual perspectives around age 2-3, develop basic Theory of Mind by ages 3-5, but continue refining their ability to understand complex mental states well into adolescence.5 That capacity depends on the gradual development of the prefrontal cortex, which matures progressively in both function and complexity throughout childhood and adolescence, reaching full maturity in our mid-twenties.6 A toddler's joyfulness when playing peek-a-boo is a perfect example of an early stage of development.
-They are beginning to appreciate the play in seeing and not-seeing, but have not yet fully grasped the complexity of others' visual experience.
+Children begin understanding that others have different visual perspectives around ages 2-3, develop basic Theory of Mind by ages 3-5, but continue refining their ability to understand complex mental states well into adolescence.7 A toddler’s joyfulness when playing peek-a-boo is a perfect example of an early stage of development.
+They are beginning to appreciate the play in seeing and not-seeing but have not yet fully grasped the complexity of others’ visual experience.

 For example, parents often don’t make a distinction between instructing children in behaviors that are a necessary part of their socialization (being kind, respecting boundaries, sticking to routines, etc.) and behaviors that try to correct or control aspects of the child’s natural personality (the toys they’re drawn to, the sports they enjoy, the kinds of music they love).
 As children grow and begin to express their individuality, they often encounter criticism or suppression—especially when their personality, needs, or values contradict those of their parents or community.
 They hear constant messages of “No”: No, you can’t do that.
 No, you can’t say that.
 No, you can’t play with that now.
 No, you can’t wear that.
 No, we can’t buy that…

-To adapt, to survive, the child begins to dissociate: from their own pain, their own needs and their own frustrated wants.
-Neurologically, this manifests as a shutting down of the child's natural openness and curiosity.
-They become emotionally guarded and socially defensive, even with family members.8 Simultaneously, part of their psyche remains frozen in a state of unconscious terror that their security, their relationship with their caregivers, is constantly at risk.
+To adapt, to survive, the child begins to dissociate from their own pain, their own needs, and their own frustrated wants.
+Neurologically, this manifests as a shutting down of the child’s natural openness and curiosity.
+They become emotionally guarded and socially defensive, even with family members.9 Simultaneously, part of their psyche remains frozen in unconscious terror that their security and connection with their caregivers is constantly at risk.

 All my love,